aloussase/Devsu.Banking/README.md

 ## Running the project

+## Architecture

+The project is composed of three services:

+- A clients service, which allows CRUD operations over clients
+- An accounts service, which allows CRUD operations over accounts
+- A reports service, which allows generating reports over transactions

+Each service can be independently deployed and each one has its own database.
+This means that we lose referential integrity in the data.
+Patterns like sagas or eventual consistency could be used to solve this problem, but it would have been way overkill for this project.

+Communication between the services occurs through HTTP, since as explained in "Missing Features" section, there was no need for asynchronous communication.

+Lastly, all three services are Dockerized and may be run using a single command, as explained in the "Running the project" section.

 ## Features

 - All basic features listed in the requirements, except for those listed in the "Missing Features" section.